lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 | 2 23 133 5 4 11  | tcg-dice-TcbFreshness        | {{TCGRegistry}}   |  TCG              |
 | 2 23 133 20 1    | tcg-attest-tpm-certify       | {{TCGRegistry}} |  TCG              |
 | 1 3 6 1 5 5 7 1 35 | id-pe-cmw                    | {{I-D.ietf-rats-msg-wrap}} | IETF     |
-{: #tab-ae-reg title="Initial Contents of the Attestation Evidence OID Registry"}
+{: #tab-ae-reg title="Initial Contents of the Remote Attestation Formats OID Registry"}

 The current registry values can be retrieved from the IANA online website.